Best holiday rental deals in Fort Myers

 Holiday Letting Price Information in Fort Myers

-We analysed price data and rendered them in this graph, which shows holiday letting prices for the next twelve months in Fort Myers.
-Prices in a week of February (02/02 - 09/02) go up to £213 per night, which is the highest average price in the next 12 months.
-Prices are more affordable in September (14/09 - 21/09).
+We analysed price data and summarised them in this graph, which shows holiday letting prices for the next twelve months in Fort Myers.
+Prices during one week in January (25/01 - 01/02) go up to £135 per night, which is the highest average price in the next 12 months.
+Prices are more affordable in August (10/08 - 17/08).

 Holiday Home Availability Information in Fort Myers

 Our availability graph helps you identify the busiest months in Fort Myers.
-The week with the highest booking rate in the next 6 months is in February (16/02 - 23/02), where 95% of the holiday lettings are booked.
-People tend to travel less to Fort Myers during a week in August (17/08 - 24/08) when only 14% of the rentals are booked.
+The week with the highest booking rate in the next 6 months is in February (23/02 - 02/03), when 94% of the holiday lettings are booked.
+People tend to travel to Fort Myers least during a week in August (31/08 - 07/09) when only 12% of the rentals are booked.

 Check out the climate diagram for Fort Myers.
-This year, June will have higher average temperatures.
-No heat wave is expected in February, where minimum average temperatures usally hit a 14° low.
-The rainiest month is June while the driest month is January.
+This year, June will have the highest average temperatures.
+No heat wave is expected in February, when minimum average temperatures usally hit a 14° low.
+The rainiest month is June, while the driest month is January.

 Book your Fort Myers holiday home for a holiday in the sun